rieck/harry/examples/alexa/README.md

   necessary to convert one domain name into another.
 This task can be easily carried out using Harry as follows:

-      harry -v -d '' -m levenshtein alexa1000.txt distances.txt
+      harry -v -m levenshtein alexa1000.txt distances.txt

-  Note that the option `-d ''` tells Harry to compare the individual characters of the domain names instead of words separated by some delimiter characters.
   The option `-m levenshtein` selects the Levenshtein distance.
 You can see a list of all available similarity measures by running the command `harry -M`.

 ## Analyzing the Distances